miketyj/miketyj.github.io/_pages/about.md

 Now I work **full-time** in Digital Forensics and Incident Response.
 When I'm not busy with work, I find time to learn new skills and challenge myself to take [certifications][certifications-url].

 I will do my best to maintain this blog from time to time.
 If this blog has helped you, please interact and leave a comment in any of the [posts][posts-url].

+>Bondservants, obey your earthly masters with fear and trembling, with a sincere heart, as you would Christ
+>
+> -- Ephesians 6:5